sgladkoff/goldpan-ru/docs/interpretisto.md

 As an **Interpreter**, you can stream audio in a specific language channel.
 You can see and hear what the users with the **Presenter** and **Participant** roles are streaming in video and audio, as well as monitor the chat.

-**Interpreters** belonging to a single language pair can talk privately.
+**Interpreters** belonging to the same language pair can talk privately.
 They can see and hear each other, and have access to a special chat, exclusive to the **Interpreters** of their language pair.

 If you are an **Interpreter**, you will be asked to provide a username and select a langauge pair when logging in.